Bureau of Narcotics and Dangerous Drugs: Merging the old guard

 Prior to the creation of the BNDD, there were two law enforcement agencies dedicated to narcotics enforcement: the Federal Bureau of Narcotics (FBN) and the Bureau of Drug Abuse Control (BADC).
 These bureaus were organizationally within the structure of the Department of the Treasury and the Food and Drug Administration.

-On February 7, 1968, President Lyndon Johnson wrote to Congress;
+On February 7, 1968, President Lyndon B. Johnson wrote to Congress;

 “This administration and this congress have the will and the determination to stop the illicit traffic in drugs.
 But we need more than the will and the determination.
 We need a modern and efficient instrument to transform our plans into action.”This official executive request of the legislature was called Reorganization Plan #1.
 The text of the plan laid out the mission that the new BNDD would;